dehydratedpotato/socpowerbud/README.md

 ## Future Features
 The ability to get the current CPU frequency of a specific core, rather than pulling a total from all cores.

-This is partially supported by running `osx-cpufreq` through [this script](https://github.com/BitesPotatoBacks/CPU-Lock).
+This is _partially_ supported by running `osx-cpufreq` through [this script](https://github.com/BitesPotatoBacks/CPU-Lock), which lets you lock `osx-cpufreq` to the performance or efficiency cores on Apple Silicon.

 ## Bugs and Issues
 If you can't diagnose the problem yourself, feel free to open an Issue.
 I'll try to figure out what's going on as soon as possible.